Wildcats vs. Bobcats: First Round Betting Trends, Record ATS, Home/Road Splits

 Kansas State Betting Records & Stats

-- In 19 of 30 games this season, Kansas State and its opponents have combined to total more than 139.5 points.
+- Kansas State's games this season have featured more combined points than this contest's total of 139.5 points 19 times.

-- Kansas State has an average total of 144.5 in its contests this year, five more points than this matchup's over/under.
+- The average total in Kansas State's matchups this year is 144.5, five more points than this game's over/under.

 - Kansas State has been favored in 15 games this season and picked up the win in all of them.